Ireland Faces Backlash After Spending €735,000 to Deport 42 South Africans in Immigration Crackdown

 • Irish authorities deported 42 South African nationals living in the country without legal permission

-• The group of nine men, 18 women, and 15 children arrived in South Africa on Friday morning
+• The group of nine men, 18 women, and 15 children arrived in their home country on Friday, June 19

-• Ireland’s Minister for Justice stated that immigration enforcement remains essential for system integrity
+• Ireland’s Minister for Justice stated that immigration enforcement is essential for system integrity

 Ghana’s top stories, now easier to find.
 Discover our new search feature!